Finding the Greatest Common Factor (GCF) of 35 and 15: A complete walkthrough

 Since both numbers are now equal, the GCF is 5.

 A more concise version of the Euclidean algorithm uses division instead of subtraction.
+Think about it: we continue this process until the remainder is 0.
 We divide the larger number by the smaller number and find the remainder.
-Then, we replace the larger number with the smaller number and the smaller number with the remainder.
-We continue this process until the remainder is 0.
+Here's the thing — then, we replace the larger number with the smaller number and the smaller number with the remainder.
 The last non-zero remainder is the GCF.

 - Divide 35 by 15: 35 ÷ 15 = 2 with a remainder of 5.